 The Lithuanian National Olympic Committee (LNOC) is an autonomous non-profit public organization that belongs to the global Olympic Movement.

 The LNOC conducts its activities in accordance to the Constitution and legislation of the Republic of Lithuania, the Olympic Charter, the World Anti-Doping Code, the decisions of the International Olympic Committee (IOC), and the LNOC regulations.

 The LNOC must preserve its autonomy and resist any pressure, including political, religious, and economic, which could prevent it from adhering to the principles of the Olympic Charter.

 The LNOC delegates athletes for representing Lithuania at the Olympic Games and other Olympic events – the European Games, the Youth Olympic Games and Olympic Festivals.
-It also provides financial support for athletes and funds the activities of sports federations, gives Olympic scholarships to athletes, conducts programmes for raising the qualifications of sports and sports medicine specialists, and encourages the development of sports science and medicine.
+It also conducts programmes for raising the qualifications of sports and sports medicine specialists, and encourages the development of sports science and medicine.

 The LNOC actively implements IOC’s programmes and agenda – supports and conducts Olympic education projects, promotes gender equality and fair play in sport, develops sports for everyone, promotes the Olympic Movement and records its history, takes care of prominent people who have contributed a lot to the Olympic Movement.